 - Attack Its Weak Point: In the N64 games and Skyward Sword, they can only be damaged by hitting their soft undersides.

 - Death Glare: In the Nintendo 64 games, at least, the "skulls" their bodies form look like they're perpetually doing this.

 - Giant Spider: Definitely bigger than normal, and can be bigger than Link.

 - Skeleton Motif: A Skulltula's armored carapace closely resembles a human skull.
 The actual head of the skulltula is located in the "skull's"' mouth.

-A reanimated skeleton soldier.
-If you count the Stalchildren and Ikana Guards in Majora's Mask and the Stal-enemies in Breath of the Wild, these enemies have appeared in pretty much all the games.
+Reanimated skeleton soldiers.
+If you count the Stalchildren and Ikana Guards in Majora's Mask and the Stal-enemies in Breath of the Wild, these enemies have appeared in pretty much all the games in the series.